shog-ai/shoggoth/src/docs/md/docs.md

 ### Download a resource

-Visit Shoggoth Explorer ([https://shoggoth.network](https://shoggoth.network)), paste in the Shoggoth ID of the resource, click search, and click the download button.
+Visit Shoggoth Explorer ([https://node.shog.ai](https://node.shog.ai)), paste in the Shoggoth ID of the resource, click search, and click the download button.

 ### Create a new resource

-Only Shoggoth nodes can create and publish new resources.
-Once a node joins the Shoggoth network, it exposes all its Shoggoth Resources to its peers, which can voluntarily pin them.
+Only Shoggoth nodes can create new resources.
+Once a node joins the Shoggoth network, it exposes all its pinned Shoggoth Resources to its peers, which can voluntarily pin them also.

 To create a Shoggoth resource, you simply use your node to pin the desired file.
 Your node will take the file, calculate the hash, pin it locally, and expose it to the rest of the network: